pantomassi/django_blog/README.md

-# django_test

-A replica of Corey Schafer's project from his Django tutorial.
+A replica of Corey Schafer's blog from his Django tutorial.